 Frequently Asked Questions

-Is the Junior Economic Club of Chicago a nonprofit or for-profit organization?
+Is the Junior Economic Club a nonprofit or for-profit organization?

-The JECC is a registered, tax exempt nonprofit organization with full 501(c)3 status.
+The JEC is a registered, tax exempt nonprofit organization with full 501(c)3 status.

 Does it cost money to participate in the Club - is there a membership fee?